For contributors

 Code style

 This project tries to keep the source code clean and readable.
-Please, try to do so as well, i.e. don’t stack ifs too many times, don’t use bit shifts unnecessarily, etc.
+Please try to do so as well.
+For example, don’t nest too many conditions, don’t use bit shifts unnecessarily, etc.

 Integrations development